Salt and pepper sign (skull)

 Salt and pepper sign or pepper pot skull refers to multiple tiny well-defined lucencies in the calvaria caused by resorption of trabecular bone in hyperparathyroidism.
 There is a loss of definition between the inner and outer tables of the skull and a ground-glass appearance as well as spotty deossification.

-Occasionally, the term is used synonymous (although inaccurately) with raindrop skull appearance of multiple lytic lesions of multiple myeloma 4.
+Occasionally, the term is used synonymously (although inaccurately) with the raindrop skull appearance of multiple lytic lesions of multiple myeloma 4.

 - 1. Roche CJ, O'Keeffe DP, Lee WK et-al. Selections from the buffet of food signs in radiology.
 Radiographics.
 2002;22 (6): 1369-84.
 Radiographics (full text) - doi:10.1148/rg.226025521 - Pubmed citation